eyobiggy/Birgit_Fiegle_Shapey/README.md

 The tool is meant to be fun, accessible, and surprising.
 Users can adjust complexity, select color moods, and generate new visuals with the press of a button.

+![Demo of Shapey](media/shapey_program_showcase.gif)

+Installation:
+See and install the required dependencies in: requirements.txt

+Usage:
+To start the program, please run the file called "*Shapey.py"

 Have fun and get creative!

-![Demo of Shapey](media/shapey_program_showcase.gif)